rna88/valvePlayerQuery/README.md

 # Valve Player Query
 This python script will show notifications of increasing online player count for multiplayer games hosted with the valve master server.
-This is only useful for games with a low player count that have sporadic activity; you can be informed when people are playing without leaving the game running or needing to check a website.
+This is useful for games with a low player count that have sporadic activity; you can be informed when and how many people are playing without leaving the game running or needing to check a website.

 ## Usage for Linux
 ### Dependencies
 You will specifically need [libnotify], [python-valve], and [psutil].
-The other modules should come with a default python install:
+The other modules that are used should come with a default python install:
 ```
 sudo pacman -S libnotify (use your distro's package manager)
 sudo pip install python-valve